violaberg/violaberg/README.md

 <p align="center">
   I'm a Full Stack Web Developer with a passion for frontend development and creative problem-solving.
 Currently diving deeper into React.js and exploring AI technologies, aiming to blend creativity and knowledge about design with cutting-edge tech to build innovative solutions.
 In addition to coding, I’m an enthusiastic LEGO fan, which inspires my love for designing and constructing in both the physical and digital worlds.
 I regularly attend developer meetups to share knowledge and keep up with the latest industry trends.
-I’m also a dedicated hackathon participant, always seeking new challenges and opportunities to collaborate.<br>
+I’m also a dedicated hackathon participant and hackteam member, always seeking new challenges and opportunities.<br>
   I love connecting with like-minded developers and creators, so feel free to reach out if you'd like to collaborate or chat about tech!
 </p>